Teamwork skills are the soft skills you need to work well with others to achieve a common goal.

 7. Negotiation

-Different perspectives and opinions will inevitably emerge when multiple people are involved in a project.
-How a team handles these differences determines their ability to move beyond them.
+When multiple people are involved in a project, different perspectives and opinions will inevitably emerge.
+How a team handles these differences determines its ability to move beyond them.

-Even on the most cooperative teams, it’s likely that a disagreement will arise at some point.
+Even on the most cooperative teams, a disagreement is likely to arise at some point.
 Negotiation is a respectful way to acknowledge each party’s stance and find a way to integrate them so that everyone is satisfied.

 Employers want to hire negotiators who can help solve internal conflicts effectively, so highlighting strong negotiation skills on your resume will help you stand out from other candidates.